 Delaney adds, “It’s very convenient to be able to present your phone to a reader for access and transactions.
 Apple improved the user experience by adding a feature that pops up, even if a phone is locked, to show the student his or her balances in different campus accounts.
 It sounds trivial, but the way students had to get that in the past was to talk to the dining hall attendant or open a separate mobile application.
 They automated a previously manual task, which adds value for the students.”

-In approximately a year since the mobile credentials launched, 18,515 unique devices have been provisioned for the mobile ID.
-Those devices have completed 4.6 million transactions.
-On average, the university sees about 46,000 transactions per day with the mobile credentials.
+In the first 18 months since the mobile credentials launched, 10,000 unique devices were provisioned for the mobile credentials.
+During that time, those devices completed 4.6 million transactions.
+On average, the university sees between 15,000 to 20,000 transactions per day—sometimes as many as 30,000—with the mobile credential.

 Henderson adds that the solution has also improved security and peace of mind on campus.
 “Phones are personal; people want to keep them in their possession.
 As a result, people aren’t giving away their phones like they might an ID card.
 This has lowered fraud and given us better insights into who is actually using the credential for access.”